The Willmore flow of Hopf-tori in the $3$-sphere: Introduction

 \section{Introduction}

 In this article, the author investigates the long-term behaviour of the classical Willmore flow:

 moving smooth families of smooth immersions $f_t$ of a fixed compact torus into the standard $3$-sphere ``$\sphere^3$''.
-It is well-known, that the $L^2$-gradient flow of the Willmore functional \eqref{Willmore.functional} has a unique smooth short-time solution, starting to move in any prescribed smooth initial immersion $F_0:\Sigma \longrightarrow M$, for any Riemannian target manifold $M$ of dimension $\geq 3$.
+It is well-known, that the $L^2$-gradient flow of the Willmore functional (\ref{Willmore.functional}) has a unique smooth short-time solution, starting to move in any prescribed smooth initial immersion $F_0:\Sigma \longrightarrow M$, for any Riemannian target manifold $M$ of dimension $\geq 3$.
 But there are only few results addressing the long-term behaviour and full convergence of this flow.
-Inspired by Kuwert's and Sch\"atzle's optimal convergence result on the classical Willmore flow, moving spherical immersions into $\rel^3$ -- see \cite{Kuwert.Schaetzle.Annals}, Theorem 5.2 -- and also by the recent article \cite{Dall.Acqua.Schaetzle.Mueller.2020}, treating the Willmore-flow of tori of revolution in $\rel^3$, we are going to prove a global existence-, a subconvergence- and a full convergence-result in Theorem \ref{convergence} for flow lines of the Willmore flow in $\sphere^3$, starting to move in the parametrization of an arbitrary smooth Hopf-torus in $\sphere^3$.
-Moreover, using ideas and results due to Singer and Langer \cite{Langer.Singer} and also Heller \cite{Heller}, we are able to combine methods of Arithmetic Geometry and Analytic Number Theory, in order to estimate the size of the gap between the Willmore energy of the Clifford-torus and of any further Willmore-Hopf-torus in $\sphere^3$, which can be used in order to optimize the final statement about the full smooth convergence of the considered flow lines of the Willmore flow to ``a Clifford-torus'', see Theorem \ref{convergence} below. \\ The fundamental object of this article is the Willmore energy
+Inspired by Kuwert's and Sch\"atzle's optimal convergence result on the classical Willmore flow, moving spherical immersions into $\rel^3$ -- see \cite{Kuwert.Schaetzle.Annals}, Theorem 5.2 -- and also by the recent article \cite{Dall.Acqua.Schaetzle.Mueller.2020}, treating the Willmore flow of tori of revolution in $\rel^3$, we are going to prove a global existence-, a subconvergence- and a full convergence-result in Theorem \ref{convergence} for flow lines of the Willmore flow in $\sphere^3$, starting to move in parametrizations of arbitrary smooth Hopf-tori in $\sphere^3$.
+More precisely, we are going to employ classical ideas and results due to Singer and Langer \cite{Langer.Singer}, \cite{Langer.Singer.1987} about the classification and quantitative analysis of elastica in simply connected space forms $M$ and some modern improvements and clarifications in \cite{Mandel.2018} and \cite{Mueller.Spener.2020} - treating the case in which $M$ is the hyperbolic plane - in order to accurately estimate the size of the gap between the Willmore energy of the Clifford torus and of any further Willmore-Hopf-torus in $\sphere^3$ within the framework of ``Elliptic Integrals and Elliptic Functions''.
+Such an estimate plays a key role in our ambitious pursuit of an optimal statement about ``full, smooth convergence'' of flow lines of the Willmore flow in $\sphere^3$ to the \underline{Clifford torus} - at least up to conformal equivalence; see our Theorem \ref{convergence}. \\ The basic notion of this article is the ``Willmore energy of a closed surface'':